R3D-R4V3N/f1-prediction-2025/ReadMe.md

 2. 🥈 Liam Lawson (Red Bull Racing)
 3. 🥉 George Russell (Mercedes)

-The full prediction includes expected finishing positions for all 20 drivers competing in a selected 2025 Grand Prix.
+The full prediction includes expected finishing positions for all drivers who set a qualifying time in the chosen Grand Prix.
+Drivers are listed by their three-letter abbreviations.

 ## Future Improvements